Pricing

 Two pricing plans: $49 and $99.
 The $99 plan has a more vibrant background.

+The real effect stems from the order in which prices are evaluated.
 You could achieve the same effect by adding a visual distinction to the most expensive option.
 Customers evaluate this product first, which inflates their reference price.
 All of the adjacent prices will seem cheaper.

 • Suk, K., Lee, J., & Lichtenstein, D. R. (2012).
 The influence of price presentation order on consumer choice.
 Journal of Marketing Research, 49(5), 708-717.